AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 ```

 ## Finally, a new command - roll the dice
-As a fun excercise we will add a `!dice` command that will let the user choose a number and type of dice and have the bot roll them.
+As a fun exercise, we will add a `!dice` command that will let the user choose a number and type of dice and have the bot roll them.

 I've previously written a dice function called `getDiceResult()` which I've included here and adjusted it to generate the results and tests we need to send a nice message into the chat.
 To continue it is only important to know the format of the return value.
-If you want to look at the dice roll function in detail, I've included comments and cleaned up the code so that it is easy to read in this file on github.
+If you want to look at the dice roll function in detail, I've included comments and cleaned up the code so that it is easy to read in this file on GitHub.

 ```javascript
 const {